Can You Tan Through Clothing?

 Related Questions

-How do I know how much sun protection my clothes have?
+How do I determine the level of sun protection my clothes offer?

-There are ways to make your clothing more UV resistant.
-There are off-the-shelf laundry detergents that you can purchase that do increase UV protection of clothing.
-The detergents are sold either as an additive optical brightener or as an additive UV-absorber.
-These both increase the UV protection of your clothing.
+There are ways to make your clothing more UV-resistant.
+There are off-the-shelf laundry detergents available for purchase that can increase the UV protection of clothing.

 Can I tan under a beach umbrella?